psolymos/abmispecies/pages/geospatial/vegetation-detailed.md

 ## Distribution of land cover types used in modeling

-The maps show percent cover by land cover types within 1 km<sup>2</sup> grid cells.
+The following maps show percent cover of each land cover type within 1 km<sup>2</sup> grid cells throughout Alberta.
+Due to data-sharing agreements, we cannot share this GIS layer outside of the ABMI.

-This information was created using information obtained under data-sharing agreements and ABMI does not have permission to share the resulting GIS layer.

 {% for item in page.data %}